If we don’t win, you don’t pay.

 Examples of Autonomous Delivery Vehicle Testing

-Along with grocery stores and retail stores, restaurants in California have begun using autonomous delivery vehicles.
+Along with grocery and retail stores, restaurants in California have begun using autonomous delivery vehicles.
 In Mountain View, Starship Deliveries uses sidewalk delivery robots to deliver food and other retail items.
 Another robotics company, Nuro, recently received a permit from the State of California to test its vehicle on public roads.

 The vehicle is autonomous and passengerless, and it transports goods.
 Companies like Postmates and Uber Eats have also started using robots to deliver food orders.
 Amazon has started using autonomous delivery robots to deliver packages.
-While we imagine that new technology delivery robots will continue to evolve and become part of everyday life in Los Angeles, and Torrance, California, many have noticed the potential for serious accidents with these capable but potentially dangerous machines.
+While we imagine that new technology delivery robots will continue to evolve and become part of everyday life in Los Angeles and Torrance, California, many have noticed the potential for severe accidents with these capable but potentially dangerous machines.

 Negligent Flying Drone Operation?